eserie/wax-ml/docs/notebooks/07-SNARIMAX.md

 In addition, we note that
 - adam does not perform well in this online setting.
 - adagrad performormance is between newton and sgd.

+# Wrapup of everithing

+In notebook [](), we wrapup the whole thing in one function which prepare an environment and an agent for training and then will play with different settings.